 - An economy class flight to and from Australia.
 Note: Excess baggage and travel insurance charges are not covered

-- An approximate annual stipend of AUD30,000 to cover living expenses while on-Award in Australia
+- An approximate annual stipend of AUD30,000 to cover living expenses while in Australia

 - Overseas Student Health Cover (OSHC), which covers basic medical costs